Iolani

 No analysis available

-I searched for language indicating a required hotel or rental pool, such as 'must participate' or 'cannot opt out,' and found nothing.
-With no evidence of STR or a rental pool program, mandatory participation is not supported.
+I searched for language indicating required participation in a rental pool, such as mandatory enrollment, cannot opt out, or must rent through a program, and found none.
+There is no evidence of any rental pool at all, so mandatory participation is not supported.

 No analysis available